GordonChen19/NER-Tagging-Sentence-Categorization/README.md

 Part I of this project, which is focused on Sequence Tagging for NER, can be found in the notebook located at `./notebooks/Question1.ipynb`.

 ## Part II: Sentence-Level Categorization: Question Classification
+Part II of this project, which is focused on Sequence Tagging for NER, can be found in the notebook located at `./notebooks/Question2.ipynb`.

 <TODO>